codesandbox/docs/packages/projects-docs/pages/learn/getting-started/open-source.md

 If you try to import a repository you don't have write permission to, a new fork will be automatically created.
 However, during the import process you can select the option to `Create a Contribution Branch` to start working immediately.

-Your contribution branches are acessible anytime through the  `Personal projects` section in the [Projects Dashboard](https://codesandbox.io/p/dashboard).
+Your contribution branches are accessible anytime through on your personal account in the [Dashboard](https://codesandbox.io/dashboard).